Catherine-Al-Aswad/Seoul-Bike-Rental-Analysis/README.md

 # Seoul-Bike-Rental-Analysis
 Machine learning assignment, to build a model that predicts the trend of bikes rented in Seoul.
+The assignment went for 2 iterations, where I was expected to improve the model after addtional machine learning methodologoes were taught in the course/

 Creator: Catherine Al Aswad